lukeocodes/vectornator/docs/Architecture.md

 ### Git Branch (Default)

-Metadata is stored in a dedicated `vectornator-metadata` branch:
+Metadata is stored in a dedicated `metadata/vectornator` branch:

 ```json
 {